Shylke/cookie-action-atlas/README.md

 **Disclaimer:** This is *not* an economy action, and it will never be one.

+## New Features and Fixes
+* `a!cookie throw` subcommands;
+* Subcommands and other variables are case insensitive now;
+* Now it should properly award a role.

 ## What is It?
 A single action related to cookies with multiple sub-commands that makes use of two persets per user.
 With a limit of 500 persistent variables per server, ideally it should work in a server with 250 members or less.